 Now in an interview with Waldo Nogueira.(German)

 Hands-on experiments, shows and concerts.
-Ideenexpo, Europe’s largest natural sciences and technology event for young people, comes to Hanover every two years.
+IdeenExpo, Europe’s largest natural sciences and technology event for young people, will next take place from 2 to 10 July 2022.

 Shout, shout, let it all out!
 If you have ever shouted along to the song by the band Tears for Fears, you will probably have noticed that your ears are ringing afterwards.
 Human hearing participates in many activities, not just at concerts, but also at work.
 Find out about the types of people who should consider using ear defenders.